 Fortunately, you can take several in-house measures to boost the protection of print jobs requiring stringent security.
 They include:

-• Managing and overseeing print jobs from a centralized, secure portal, making it easier to verify that only the expected employees print confidential documents.
+- Managing and overseeing print jobs from a centralized, secure portal, making it easier to verify that only the expected employees print confidential documents.
+Additionally, using a DNS firewall can enhance network security by preventing unauthorized access to print systems through malicious domain requests.

 3. Reduced Costs